LeHack/HowToWebDriver/README.md

 - [ScriptThings.java](src/examples/ex7_ScriptThings.java) - using custom JavaScript with WebDriver
 - [TestThings.java](src/examples/ex8_TestThings.java) - simple TestNG integration

+:arrow_right: Note:

-Note: my company decided to release an addon I designed as open source.
+My company decided to release an addon I designed as open source.
 This addon was created to allow fetching console.log entries remotely using WebDriver 3.x (while Mozilla struggles to fix https://github.com/mozilla/geckodriver/issues/284).

 With my approach, you don't need to access the stdout of geckodriver (which is quite handy, when you use Selenium Grid).

 See https://github.com/hurracom/WebConsoleTap